sualigunduz/dsa210-termproject/README.md

 My interest in putting together this project started with considering my life in university, and in the future.
 Sabancı University's campus in Tuzla, İstanbul, is in close proximity to an **'Organized Industrial Zone'**, an area of land designated by public authorities for industrial facilities.
 While this type of zoning can help industry work effectively and efficiently, it also brings lots of pollution as a side effect of the waste produced by these facilities.

 Students at our university often complain about the quality of the air, bad odors, and trouble breathing as a result of living and studying so close to the pollution.
 This situation has made me think more carefully about the qualities of where I will want to live and work after I graduate, especially the quality of the air everyone has to breathe.
+As I looked deeper into this matter, I also wanted to research the effect of the chances of employment, and the risk of natural disasters.
+These two things are often on the minds of people living in Turkey, as both of them are hot-button issues of the day, and they will especially be so for graduating students looking for work, where I will also be one in the near future.

-I want to find out whether people have also taken air quality, among other things, into account when buying houses.
+In conclusion, I wanted to find out whether people have also taken air quality, among other things, into account when buying houses.
 This led to the idea for this project.

 ## Plan